raml-org/raml-spec/versions/raml-10/raml-10.md

   # default type is `any`
 ```

-The last rule is important for validation purposes and needs to be defined in the specification.
 Of course, each rule can be overridden by explicitly define a type.
 For example:

 ```yaml
 types: